valist-io/valist/docs/multi-factor-everything.md

 ## Voting on Access Control & Releases

-After a repository or organization's threshold it set to a number greater then **1** all operations will require the target number of votes before they are finalized.
+After a repository or organization's threshold it set to a number greater than **1**, all operations will require the target number of votes before they are finalized.
 Operations pending approval can be found in the `Web Interface` by navigating to the corresponding `edit` page for a repository or organization and scrolling the `Multi-factor Votes` section.

 ![multi-factor-votes](img/valist-multi-factor-votes.png)